cyberhawk-software/technical-test-back-end/README.md

 ## Your Notes
 This is a place for you to add your notes, plans, thinking and any feedback you have for us of the task, please feel free to include whatever you like here, we'll make sure to read it.

+- See DEV_DIARY.MD for a detailed account of how I built the api
+- The amount of http requests seems a little excessive and If this were to go to production I'd suggest we could make improvements by making a request for a model bring back all relationships needed and then store these in state management on the front end.
+So for example, you could make a request to /api/{farm} and bring back all the related turbines/components/inspections etc instead of having to do a request for each individual relation